prime31/Nez/FAQs/FarseerPhysics.md

 ## High Level API
 The high level API wraps up the Farseer API in standard Nez Components.
 Farseer Components come in 3 different flavors explained below each of them with a fluent API for configuring the objects for easy method chaining and API exploration.

 - **FSRigidBody**: wraps the Farseer Body.
-Handles keeping the Entity.transform in sync with the Farseer Body.
+Handles keeping the Entity's Transform in sync with the Farseer Body.
 FSRigidBody's can be any of the three body types: Dynamic, Static or Kinematic (see Understanding Farseer Objects for details on each).
 An FSRigidBody is required for any of the other Farseer Components to be of any use.

 - **FSCollisionShape**: wraps the Farseer Fixture and Shape objects.
 This is the physical shape of the collider.
 You can have 1 or more FSCollisionShapes on your Entity.
 Available FSCollisionShapes are circle, box, polygon, edge and chain.